Numbers & Counting Adaptations

 Base ten blocks are a mathematical manipulative used by teachers to instruct students on basic mathematical concepts including addition, subtraction, number sense, place value and counting.
 The student can manipulate the blocks in different ways to express numbers and patterns.
 This hands-on tool is ideal for students who are visually impaired and blind.

 Bold line paper

 Bold line paper is a tool that can be used in mathematics for students with low vision.
 The paper can be turned sideways to form columns that can assist students in performing paper/pencil activities that require keeping numbers lined up.

 Math Flash Software from APH helps elementary students sharpen math skills with talking electronic flash cards.
 It's a self-voicing program that uses the computer's sound card to communicate instructions, drills, practice sessions, and games.

-Tactile Dice, like these dice available from APH, can make games and other math activities accessible to students with low vision or who are blind.
+Tactile Dice can make games and other math activities accessible to students with low vision or who are blind.

 $1.99 Talking Calculator app speaks button names, numbers, and answers aloud through a customizable built-in directory that lets users record their own voice.
 The company also offers a Talking Scientific Calculator for $4.99